MeSS: City Mesh-Guided Outdoor Scene Generation with Cross-View Consistent Diffusion: Introduction

 \section{Introduction}

-Projects like 3DCityDB~\cite{3dcitydb}, Hamburger LOD3~\cite{hamburgLOD3_2025}, Ingolstadt LOD3~\cite{ingolstadt3d2020}, and 3DBAG~\cite{peters2022} provide detailed city-scale mesh models, typically at Level of Detail 3 (LoD3) for buildings.
-However, these models often lack high quality textures, relying instead on simple templates—or omitting textures entirely.
-This limitation hinders many downstream applications.
-For example, in VR-based urban navigation, texture quality is essential to user experience—especially at street level, where users are close enough to notice visual flaws.
+Detailed city-scale mesh models are becoming widely available.
+Examples include 3DCityDB~\cite{3dcitydb}, Hamburger LOD3~\cite{hamburgLOD3_2025}, Ingolstadt LOD3~\cite{ingolstadt3d2020}, and 3DBAG~\cite{peters2022}, typically at Level of Detail 3 (LoD3) for buildings.
+However, these models often lack high-quality textures, which hinders downstream applications such as VR-based urban navigation, where street-level users are close enough to notice visual flaws.

-While deploying data collection vehicles to gather additional street-view imagery may seem like a direct solution, it is prohibitively costly and still prone to issues such as occlusions and illumination variability.
-A more scalable and customizable alternative is to leverage generative models to enrich the visual appearance of mesh models.
-This approach is both cost-efficient and adaptable, enabling users to tailor scene aesthetics to their specific needs or preferences.
+Generative models offer a scalable and customizable way to enrich the visual appearance of such mesh models.
+Street-view capture with survey vehicles is prohibitively costly and prone to occlusions and illumination variability; generation is cost-efficient and lets users tailor scene aesthetics to their needs.

-Recent works like~\cite{chai2023persistent, lin2023infinicity, chen2023scenedreamer, xie2024citydreamer, xie2024gaussiancity, xie2025citydreamer4d} have investigated to generate a city as NeRF~\cite{mildenhall2021nerf} or 3DGS~\cite{kerbl20233d} representations from city semantic \& height map.
-Since their training process is supervised by images in birds-eye-view, their visual quality degrades significantly after zooming-in.
-This in turn has fueled efforts to synthetically generate visual data from the perspective on the street.

-To alleviate the cost and complexity of real-world data collection for autonomous driving, recent approaches~\cite{wang2024drivedreamer, li2024drivingdiffusion, zhao2024drivedreamer, gao2025vista} have explored generating driving scenes directly from video diffusion models~\cite{blattmann2023stable}.
-These methods primarily focus on synthesizing foreground elements such as traffic participants and road infrastructure, leaving the background—particularly buildings—to be hallucinated by the generative model without explicit structural constraints.
-As a result, the generated videos often fail to align with the actual city layout or urban topology.

-To tackle this limitation, Streetscapes~\cite{deng2024streetscapes} leverages simplified building geometries and map layouts as conditioning inputs to enhance geometric consistency.
-Similarly, Cosmos-Transfer1~\cite{alhaija2025cosmos} integrates background structures into the generation process by utilizing sparse depth data derived from lidar point clouds, though its depth control mechanism ignores all scene content beyond a 75-meter range.
-Nevertheless, due to the imprecise nature of their geometric inputs and the feedforward design of their conditional generation pipelines, these methods fail to guarantee precise geometric alignment.

-Besides, video diffusion-based methods frequently suffer from temporal artifacts, manifesting as abrupt transitions or inconsistencies across frames.
-These limitations collectively highlight the necessity of constraining generation to adhere to actual mesh surfaces.